 Hard To Answer Bible Questions: The 10 Most Difficult Questions For Christians & The Bible's Surprisingly Simple Answer by John Lilley

 Please note: Some people arrive at this page from Google looking for a general list of Bible questions and answers (including questions not on the topic of this article, eternal punishment).
-If this is you, view the topic tabs on the left or
+If this is you,

 click here to go to this website's Bible Questions and Answers List.

 In this article am going to list ten difficult questions that most Christians cannot give a satisfactory logical answer to.
 You don’t hear Christian preachers teaching on these questions or subjects because they seem to have no logical answer…

 But there is an answer, and a simple one at that.
 After the questions you'll find a link to my free book, which explains the Biblical answer to these seemingly impossible questions.
 You can also watch this video to get the basics: